 The Board has all the powers it needs to perform its functions under this Act or any other written law.

-[Section 59C inserted by No. 39 of 1999 s.
+[Section 59C inserted: No. 39 of 1999 s.
 7.]

 59D.
 Delegation by Board

 (1) The Board may, by instrument, delegate the performance of any of its functions, except this power of delegation and any disciplinary power conferred by the regulations or another written law.